 TIP- Be sure to read the waitlist directions provided to you and monitor My Waitlists for updates on your status.
 This will inform you of common pitfalls that may prevent you from being added to the class.
 Those who ignore repeated error warnings may be removed from the waitlist.

-- ECO Paper Waitlist: The online waitlists for spring 2016 classes will be active through Friday, January 22.
-Starting Monday, January 25 at 8:00am, our advising office will begin a FIRST COME, FIRST SERVED paper list for certain ECO courses to continue the waitlist process.
-Check back later for more details.
+- ECO Paper Waitlist: The online waitlists for fall 2016 classes will be active through August 29, 2016.
+Our advising office will begin a FIRST COME, FIRST SERVED paper list for ECO courses to continue the waitlist process from August 30 - August 31, 2016 at 8:00am

 If a class is waitlisted do I stand a chance of getting added?